-Applicants interested in the Ed S Teacher Leadership in Schools program are required to confer with an admissions representative to discuss all program requirements.
+Applicants interested in the Ed.S.
+Teacher Leadership in Schools program are required to confer with an admissions representative to discuss all program requirements.
 It is expected that all applicants will present a strong level of interest for teacher leadership in their school and demonstrate high capability for program success by satisfying admission requirements that include the following:

-- Complete an online South College application;
+- completed online South College application;

-- GPA of 3.00 for an earned master’s degree;
+- evidence of a minimum overall GPA of 3.00 for master’s degree;

 Applicants interested in the Educational Specialist Teacher Leadership in Schools program should be aware that all courses in the curriculum are required and must be completed at South College.
 The Ed.S. program does not grant transfer credits, experiential learning, or advanced placement from another institution’s program.